jina-ai/jina/docs/fundamentals/executor/executor-in-flow.md

 `````

+(executor-requests)=
 ### `requests`

 By default, an `Executor` object contains `.requests` as an attribute when loaded from the `Flow`.
-This attribute is a `Dict` describing the mapping between Executor methods and network endpoints: It holds endpoint strings as keys, and pointers to `function`s as values.
+This attribute is a `Dict` describing the mapping between Executor methods and network endpoints: It holds endpoint strings as keys, and pointers to functions as values.

 These can be provided to the Executor via the {ref}`Python or YAML API <executor-api>`.

+(executor-metas)=
 ### `metas`

 An `Executor` object contains `.metas` as an attribute when loaded from the `Flow`.
 It is of [`SimpleNamespace`](https://docs.python.org/3/library/types.html#types.SimpleNamespace) type and contains some key-value information.